kmanditereza/edge-ai-standards-mqtt/Standards for Edge AI System Compatability with MQTT.md

   * `version`: The unique version of this model that was used to generate an inference
   * `name`: The human-friendly name for this model
 * `tags`: Tags provide a way to incorporate metadata related to the input fed into the model that generated an inference, including the topic that it came from, as well as a hash of the incoming data itself
-  * `srcTopic`: The topic that a model subscribed to in order to generate a prediction (relevant for "Fully-integrated" and "Ambassador" patterns)
+  * `sourceTopic`: The topic that a model subscribed to in order to generate a prediction (relevant for "Fully-integrated" and "Ambassador" patterns)
-  * `messageID`: The id of the message payload that this inference was generated in response to (relevant for "Fully-integrated" and "Ambassador" patterns)
+  * `sourceMessageID`: The id of the message payload that this inference was generated in response to (relevant for "Fully-integrated" and "Ambassador" patterns)
   * `inputSizeInBytes`: Size of the model input data for this inference
   * `inputSha256Digest`: SHA256 digest of the model input (for security purposes)
 * `results`: The object containing a model's outputs (i.e. inferences).